AndersDeath/diary2/000-current.md

 # 14 October - Friday - Istanbul - Bodrum - 14 day of immigration

 Today is exact 2 weeks of immigration.
 I am really want to go back home.
 It's more hard this time.
 I'm tired of all this flights and living in places where I don't want to live.
 This is absolutely fuck up situation.
+Now I'm sitting in airport and waiting for boarding.